- 1 medium acorn squash, halved

 - 1/4 teaspoon salt

 - Preheat oven to 350°.
 Scoop out and discard seeds from squash.
 Place cut side down in a 13x9-in. baking dish; add water.
-Bake, uncovered, at 45 minutes.
+Bake, uncovered, for 45 minutes.

-- Drain water from pan; turn squash cut side up.
+- If necessary, drain water from pan; turn squash cut side up.
 Combine syrup, brown sugar, cinnamon, ginger and salt; pour into squash halves.
 Bake, uncovered, 10 minutes or until glaze is heated through.
 Yield: 2 servings.

 "This was great, and so easy!
 I added somw walnuts into the cavity after pouring in the saue.
 My daughter is looking forward to having this again!"